IlyasBlidi/socila-media-icons-animation/README.md

 ## Project Structure
 ```
 root
 ├── index.html    # HTML file containing the structure of the social links
 ├── style.css     # CSS file for styling the hover effects
+├── overview.mp4  # MP4 file showing the animation overview
+├── README.md     # Markdown file for the documentation
 ```

 ## How to Use